Western Michigan University Parking Services FAQ

 Are citations issued between semesters, holidays, weekends, and nights?

 Citations are written on campus throughout the entire year during the hours of enforcement posted above.
-However, between semesters and during a seven day grace period at the beginning of each semester a permit is not required in student lots only.
+However, between semesters a permit is not required in student lots only.
 All accessibility, 15 minute spaces, 30 minute spaces, “not parked in a marked space infractions”, tow zone infractions, and reserved spaces are enforced at all times.
 Permits are no longer required after 5 p.m. in commuter and employee lots.
 Permits are not required on any holiday the university is closed.

 What if I park for just a minute or I am given permission to park by a friend or a professor?